matplotlib/matplotlib/doc/api/api_changes_3.4/deprecations.rst

 ``FancyBboxPatch(..., boxstyle="custom", bbox_transmuter=...)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to use a custom boxsyle, directly pass it as the *boxstyle* argument
+In order to use a custom boxstyle, directly pass it as the *boxstyle* argument
 to `.FancyBboxPatch`.
 This was previously already possible, and is consistent
 with custom arrow styles and connection styles.